fabioperez/cheat-sheets/python/Effective-Python-summary.md

 * Write documentation for every module, class and function.
 Keep them updated.
 If necessary, use [`doctest`](https://docs.python.org/3/library/doctest.html).

 * Try to follow [PEP 257 -- Docstring Conventions](https://www.python.org/dev/peps/pep-0257/).

+### Item 51: Define a Root `Exception` to Insulate Callers from APIs

+* Python has a builtin hierarchy of exceptions for the language and the standard library.

+* For APIs, it's better to define your own hierarchy of `Exception`s instead of using builtin exceptions (e.g. `class MyAPIException(Exception)`).

+* Having a root exception in a module makes it easy for API users to catch all exceptions raised by the API.

+* If API users catch a root API, they can investigate if they should be catching a more specific exception instead, and thus using the API more correctly.

+* If a non-root exception is thrown by the API, there's a bug in its implementation.
+Root Exceptions make it easier to find these bugs.

 ### Item 53: Use Virtual Environments for Isolated and Reproducible Dependencies